Eirikalv1/pseudo-3d-rust-racing-game/README.md

 # pseudo-3d-rust-racing-game

-Simple 3d pseudo racing made with th Raylib bindings for Rust.
+Simple 3d pseudo racing made with the Raylib bindings for Rust.